 The second thing I want to draw your attention to is the use of the sizing utility classes

 mb-2.
 The first adds a small right margin at all breakpoints above the very smallest.
-I.e., when ever the form is not stacked a small right margin is added to stop the elements touching off each other.
+That is, whenever the form is not stacked, a small right margin is added to stop the elements touching off each other.
 The

-mb-2 ensures that when the form is stacked that there is vertical space between the elements.
+mb-2 ensures that, when the form is stacked, there is vertical space between the elements.
 Removing these classes results in a very ugly form indeed!

 form-control-sm in addition to

 form-control-lg to make form elements large.
 Note that these classes are designed to be used alongside small and large buttons (

 Small forms work particularly well with inline forms, allowing you to make much more subtle forms.
 A classic example might be a small admin login form on a blog: